ClarkCGA/cloud-gap-filling-td/README.md

-# Cloud Gap Imputation Training Data Generation
+# Multi-Temporal Cloud Gap Imputation With HLS Data Across CONUS
-This repository contains the training data generation pipeline for Cloud Gap Imputation fine-tuning of the Prithvi Geospatial Foundation Model.
+This repository contains the pipeline for the Multi-Temporal Cloud Gap Imputation With HLS Data Across CONUS training dataset.
+This dataset has been used as a fine-tuning task for the Prithvi Geospatial Foundation Model.

+Deatils of the fine-tuning and comparison with baseline mode is presented in [Seeing Through the Clouds: Cloud Gap Imputation with Prithvi Foundation Model](https://arxiv.org/abs/2404.19609).
 You can access the Prithvi model on [Hugging Face](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M), and read the pre-print paper on [arXiv](https://arxiv.org/abs/2310.18660).

+The dataset is hosted on [Source Cooperative]().

 <br />

 ## __Introduction__